-Portugal and Lisbon’s main airport is the Aeroporto da Portela.
-It has frequent flights to the rest of Europe, and the rest of the world.
-All low-cost carriers fly to the airport, which is just a short 15-minute car ride from the city center.
+Portugal and Lisbon’s main airport has frequent flights to the rest of Europe, and the rest of the world.
+All low-cost carriers fly to the airport, which is just a short 20-minute car ride from the city center.
 The airport is also connected to the city via the metro.

 Real estate options in Lisbon

-Like in any city, there are a few options to consider depending on whether you are looking to buy a family home or make a real estate investment.
+Like in any city, there are a few options to consider depending on whether you are looking to buy a family home or make a property investment.
 This will mean choosing between:

 Investors may also want to consider the following options:

 Building for investment

 Land for construction